Peter Varellas

-Peter Varellas (born October 2, 1984) is an American water polo player who grew up in Moraga, CA and attended Campolindo High School.
+Peter Varellas (born October 2, 1984) is an American water polo player who grew up in Moraga, California, and attended Campolindo High School.
 As a high school water polo player, Peter also swam for the year-round club Orinda Aquatics.
 He was a member of the United States men's national water polo team at the 2008 Beijing Olympics.
-In the championship game, the USA team won the silver medal, defeated by Hungary.
+In the championship game, Team USA won the silver medal, defeated by Hungary.

 Varellas played college water polo at Stanford University.